gecko/scavenger-hunt/README.md

 - The password for the current page is given in `next_page_password` of the block *page\<NUMBER - 1\>:*

-## ToDo
-- Admin area to edit the `yaml` template.
-- Do not store the password, but a hash of it.
-- Add "hash my password" functionality to the admin area.

 ## Install
 - create an environment
 - activate it